Menguozi/Menguozi.github.io/pages/2_about.md

 ## Homepage
 ---

-I am currently a PhD student majoring in computer science and technology in Huazhong University of Science and Technology (HUST), advised by [Prof. Hua] (http://stlab.wnlo.hust.edu.cn/csyhua/).
+I am currently a PhD student majoring in computer science and technology in Huazhong University of Science and Technology (HUST), advised by [Prof. Hua](http://stlab.wnlo.hust.edu.cn/csyhua/).
 I received the BE degree in computer science and technology from HUST, in 2014.

 My current research interests include: